On the 4th March 2021, the Revenue budget for 2021/22 and Capital Programme for 2021/22 to 2030/31 were approved by Council:

 Annual audit reports

-Audit Scotland carries out an annual audit of all local authorities.
+Audit Scotland appoint external auditors to carry out an annual audit of all local authorities.
 They:

 - look at the key strategic and financial risks facing the council